yojoots/libbitcoin-system-wiki/Pure-Bank.md

 ```
 savings-ratio = loaned / reserved
 ```
-Substituting savings ratio obtains a return ratio also in borrowed and loaned capital.
+Substituting savings ratio and reducing obtains a return ratio also in borrowed and loaned capital.
 ```
-[todo: solve]
 return-ratio = (loaned / reserved) - (loaned / borrowed)
 ```
-[todo: summarize]